Winter Mantel Mix: Fresh Cedar & Faux Pine

 Faux Pine Garland

-I plan to take down my decorations this weekend, but I’ll leave the outdoor mantel like it is until it’s completely dried out.
-We live in Mississippi and don’t have the coldest winters, at least until February or March, so I’m really surprised that it has held up this long.
-This weekend will be four weeks!
+I plan to take down my holiday decorations this weekend, but the outdoor mantel will stay as it is until the garland completely dries out.
+Living in Mississippi, we don’t usually get the coldest winters until February or March.
+I’m impressed it has lasted this long—four weeks and still looking lovely!

 Fresh Greenery

-I have enjoyed this pre-made fresh garland so much this year, that I’m already thinking about next year))) Since we probably won’t be having another wedding in the family, next year I’ll have to purchase garland myself…lol.
+I’ve enjoyed this pre-made fresh garland so much this year that I’m already planning for next year!
+It’s not likely to have another family wedding to provide garland.
+I’ll need to purchase it myself next time or make is fresh cedar garland from scratch.
 But look what I found on Sam’s website!

 mixed pine and cedar garland from Sams